strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/configuration.md

 ## API configuration

-The [API configuration](/developer-docs/latest/setup-deployment-guides/configurations/optional/api.md) options are the similar in Strapi v3 and v4, with the exception of the following keys:
+The [API configuration](/developer-docs/latest/setup-deployment-guides/configurations/optional/api.md) options are similar in Strapi v3 and v4, with the exception of the following keys:

 - `rest.defaultLimit` is `25` by default (instead of `100` in Strapi v3)
 - `rest.maxLimit` is `100` by default (instead of `null` in Strapi v3)